nareshbhatia/react-testing-techniques/README.md

 ## Getting Started

+> Note: If you prefer to use npm, please feel free to replace the yarn commands
+> in this section with equivalent npm commands.

 Make sure your development machine is set up for building React apps.
 See the recommended setup procedure [here](https://github.com/nareshbhatia/react-learning-resources/blob/main/docs/mac-setup.md).